dhruvmistry2000/mybash/README.md

 * Additional dependencies for a more comprehensive setup
 * Custom configuration for Fastfetch, a tool for fetching system information
 * Custom bash configuration for a personalized shell experience
+* Also add easy setting for wifi and bluetooth

 To apply these configurations, run the following command: